OUR TEAM — Louis E. Conrad II, CFA®, President

 Lou's academic credentials and professional affiliations are equally impressive.
 He received an MBA in finance from The University of Chicago, one of the nation's premier MBA programs.
 Lou also obtained a BS magna cum laude from Northeastern University.
 He is a Chartered Financial Analyst (CFA®) and a member of the CFA Institute, CFA Society Boston, and the Boston Estate Planning Council.
 Lou has completed course work in Boston University's Program for Financial Planners and successfully completed Ibbotson Associates' Advanced Asset Allocation Workshop.

 Lou was a member of Fidelity Institutional Wealth Services’ Advisor Council, as well as Putnam Investments’ Advisory Council, both comprised of a select group of advisors who provide feedback to these leading companies on their current and contemplated products and services.
 From 2007 – 2009, Lou served as Boston Chapter President of the American Association of Individual Investors (AAII), a nonprofit organization devoted to the education of investors.
-He now serves AAII as a member of its national speaker bureau and the Boston Chapter’s Board of Directors, and is a past moderator of the Chapter’s Mutual Fund Special Interest Group.
+He now serves AAII as a member of its national speakers bureau and is a past moderator of the Boston Chapter’s Mutual Fund Special Interest Group.

 Lou frequently speaks to professional and community groups and has taught financial planning courses in Salem State University's Community Enrichment Program.
-He has had investment articles published and has appeared on television, and has been quoted in TheStreet.com.
+He has had investment articles published, has appeared on television, and has been quoted in TheStreet.com.